 • Program Description (limit one page)

-• History of Organization
+• Brief History of the Organization

 • Program Budget

-• Budget for Current Fiscal Year
+• A Budget for Current Fiscal Year

 • Form 990 (most recent year filed, CD preferred, hard copy accepted)